sigp/lighthouse/book/src/help_bn.md

         --disable-deposit-contract-sync        Explictly disables syncing of deposit logs from the execution node.
 This overrides any previous option that depends on it.
 Useful if you intend to run a non-validating beacon node.
-        --disable-discovery                    Disables the discv5 discovery protocol.
-The node will not search for new peers or participate in the discovery protocol.
     -x, --disable-enr-auto-update              Discovery automatically updates the nodes local ENR with an external IP address and port as seen by other peers on the network.
 This disables this feature, fixing the ENR's IP/PORT to those specified on boot.